Saudi Women May Soon Be Behind the Wheel, But Still Not in the Drivers’ Seat

 In certain types of cases in court, female testimony is worth half as much as male testimony.
 If a woman is in prison or in a rehabilitation center, she cannot be released to anyone but her guardian; if the guardian refuses to accept the woman, as often happens, she remains imprisoned.

 The guardianship system basically means that Saudi women are totally powerless over their own lives and destinies unless their male guardian allows them that power.
-Way beyond the right to drive, the guardianship system must be abolished if Saudi women are indeed going to be in the drivers seat.
+Way beyond the right to drive, the guardianship system must be abolished if Saudi women are indeed going to be in the drivers’ seats.